-This bargain-priced offer marks the debut in .PDF of several Fudge-based titles that are not yet available anywhere else.
-Pay just US$12.95 to get all six titles in our Starter Collection (retail value $69) as DRM-free .PDF ebooks:
+This bargain-priced offer marked the debut in .PDF of several Fudge-based titles.
+There were six titles in our Starter Collection (retail value $69) as DRM-free .PDF ebooks:

-- The comprehensive 318-page Fudge 10th Anniversary Edition rulebook (retail price $17), debuting in .PDF in this offer.
+- The comprehensive 318-page Fudge 10th Anniversary Edition rulebook (retail price $17), which debuted in .PDF in this offer.

 - Psi-punk: Cyberpunk meets psionics in this alternate world of ghosts, psiborgs, technomancers, and soul jackers.
 (Previously in our February 2015 IGDN Bundle.)

 - Hack-n-Slash (retail $15), a low-prep dungeon-crawl RPG you can be up and playing in minutes.
 Includes the Hack-n-Slash GM Screen (retail $2).

 - The Orb (retail $10), a colorful fantasy RPG with expanded rules for magic and miracles.

 - Survival of the Able (retail $5), a haunting horror adventure of disability and hope in a worldwide pandemic — of zombies.